-The Office of Student Conduct will issue a written statement of the findings of fact and reasons for the decision (referred to as an "Outcome Letter") to the accused within 30 business days after the close of the hearing.
+The Office of Student Conduct will issue a written statement of the findings of fact and reasons for the decision (referred to as an "Outcome Letter") to the respondent within 30 business days after the close of the hearing.

-Pending action on the allegations, the student's status shall not be altered nor shall the student's right to be present on university property or to attend classes be suspended, except for reasons relating to their physical or emotional safety and well-being or for reasons relating to the safety of students, employees, personnel, or University property (See Sanction Interim Disciplinary Suspension).
-In cases of sexual misconduct, the Office of Student Conduct will also send the Outcome Letter to the complainant and the Title IX Coordinator/Director of Equity and Compliance.
-Both parties have the right to appeal, as noted in Section V. Appeals.
+Pending action on the allegations, the student's status shall not be altered nor shall the student's right to be present on university property or to attend classes be suspended, except for reasons relating to their physical or emotional safety and well-being or for reasons relating to the safety of students, employees, personnel, or University property (See Sanction Interim Action Provision).